bokesan/icfpc2020/README.md

 We also implemented a Python program to display the resulting images.

-Being a bit frustrated by the "puzzle" approach we later implemented a fully automatic way to extract the images from the galaxy message without user interaction (`auto_solve.sh`).
+Being a bit frustrated by the "puzzle" approach we later tried to implement a fully automatic way to extract the images from the galaxy message without user interaction (`auto_solve.sh`).
+This gets to the spriral galaxy image and the first send instruction reasonably fast, but after that point too many new images appear and it becomed too slow.

 ## Game bot